 Review the recorded file locally and delete any recordings that may violate HBO Max’s terms of use or your local copyright rules.

-If you’re tired of wasting time, don’t feel bad—most users just want an easy, legal way to keep their content handy!
+If you’re tired of wasting time, don’t feel bad—most users just want an easy, legal way to keep their content handy without babysitting a 1:1 screen recorder!

 Let me save you the trouble: don't bother trying to screen record HBO Max on a phone.
 Whether you're using an iPhone or an Android, it’s a dead end.